BruceZoom/PLProject-AsymptoticComplexity/README.md

 - seq_sem (at line 20)
   - The same as the one in class.
 - if_sem (at line 27)
-  - The same as the one in class.
+  - Almost the same as the one in class, but we move the time step property outside.
 - loop_sem (at line 53)
-  - The same as the one in class.
+  - Almost the same as the one in class, but we move the time step property outside.
 - ceval (at line 59)
   - The same as the one in class.
 ### __Hoare Logic__ (in HoareLogic.v)